AiJared/DSA_in_python/README.md

  - **peek()**: This method checks the topmost item of the stack without removing it.
  - **is_empty()**: This is the mothod used to check if the stack is empty.
  - **size()**: This method is used to check the size of the stack, or the number of items in the stack.

+## Queue Data Structure

+A queue is a data structure that follows a **First-In-First-Out** principle whereby the first element in is the first element to be removed.
+Think of it like a line in a **store**.
+The first person to get in the line is the first one to be served.